zrahadiz/SavoryNotes/Readme.md

 ### 📧 Email Configuration

-The following `sendEmail` calls are currently commented out. **Uncomment them to enable email notifications** in your local environment.
+The following `sendEmail` calls are currently commented out because it's not working in the deployment for now. **Uncomment them to enable email notifications** in your local environment.

 > ⚠️ **Note:** Email functionality requires proper SMTP configuration (see Nodemailer settings in `.env` above).